 WHERE TO PARK, EAT AND DRINK

 Check out our handy venue guides for more information:

-If you need to pick up your tickets at the venue Box Office please allow 30 minutes before the scheduled performance commencement time so that you are not rushed.
+If you need to pick up your tickets at the venue Box Office please allow 30 minutes before the performance so that you are not rushed.

 If you have purchased tickets at a discounted price, e.g. Seniors Card, Concessions, Under 30s, please have your ID ready for yourself and your companions.
 If you can’t produce an ID for a concession ticket, an upgrade fee to a full price ticket will apply.

-The Wharf: The Box Office is half way up the front entrance stairs at Pier 4, Hickson Road.
+The Wharf: The Box office is located at the entrance to The Wharf at 15 Hickson Road.

 Roslyn Packer Theatre: The Box Office is located at the long desk in the foyer, to the right as you enter.